tinkoh/tinkoh/README.md

 I'm a web developer, designer, and dog enthusiast.

-I work with React, Svelte , Node, and Python, as well as whatever I'm learning at the moment.
+I work with React, Vue, and Python, as well as whatever I'm learning at the moment.

 When I'm not building stuff for the web, I'm playing jazz piano, re-reading Carl Sagan, or enthusing over the aforementioned dogs.